PennLINC/mebold-curation/README.md

 3. Raw data are on Flywheel, in the project `bbl/MEBOLD`.
 4. Your CUBIC project directory is at `/cbica/projects/mebold`.

+The code in `processing/` can be used to process the data with fMRIPrep, fMRIPost-AROMA, tedana, and XCP-D.

 TODO: Create conda environment config file.